Ashwin-996/RISC-V_Assembler_Simulator/README.md

-# Instructions to run code :
+# Instructions to run simulator :
 <h4>Run the following commands in the same order :</h4>
 <pre>
 	make